thogermine/url-shortener/Exercises-base-2-test.md

 - In the src folder make a test/java folder (two folders).

 ### Exercise 2: Preparing the Test of the UserService
 The UserService have a dependency on TokenService.
-Therefore we must find a way to mock that dependency.
+Therefore, we must find a way to mock that dependency.

 - Goto UserService and generate a test for the service.
 Hint: Bring up the Generate menu with Ctrl-N and select test...